Detection and Estimation of Local Signals: Abstract

 \section{Abstract}

 We study the maximum score statistic to detect and estimate local signals in the form of change-points in the level, slope, or other property of a sequence of observations, and to segment the sequence when there appear to be multiple changes.
 We find that when observations are serially dependent, the change-points can lead to upwardly biased estimates of autocorrelations, resulting in a sometimes serious loss of power.
-Examples involving temperature variations, the level of atmospheric greenhouse gases, suicide rates and daily incidence of COVID-19 illustrate the general theory.
+Examples involving temperature variations, the level of atmospheric greenhouse gases, suicide rates, incidence of COVID-19, and excess deaths during the pandemic illustrate the general theory.

 {\it Keywords:} segmentation, change-point, broken line, autoregression.

 \spacingset{1.5}